deacud/Scripts_Thesis_BenWibm/README.md

 `read_iBox_Fluxes.py` is used to read in Flux data from iBox stations.
 Is used within other scripts to analyse surface fluxes like sensible heat flux etc.

+`read_MWR.py` is used to read in the Microwave Radiometer observations.
+Is used within other scripts.

 ----
 **Analysis scripts:**